MichaIng/DietPi-Docs/docs/software/cloud.md

 ## UrBackup

 UrBackup Server is an Open Source client/server backup system, that through a combination of image and file backups accomplishes both data safety and a fast restoration time.
-Basically, it allows you to create a complete system backup, using a simple web interface, for systems on your network.
+Basically, it allows you to create a complete system backup for systems on your network, using a simple web interface.
+Clients are available for Windows, macOS, Linux and FreeBSD.

 ![UrBackup interface screenshot](../assets/images/dietpi-software-cloud-urbackup.png){: width="400" height="103" loading="lazy"}